NinjaTrader was recognized as the “Best Broker for Trading Silver (SI) Futures in the United States” by BrokerChooser for 2026 and 2025.*

 Become a Silver Futures Trader Today

-Ready to start trading silver futures?
+Ready to start trading silver futures or Micro silver futures?
 NinjaTrader is here to support you.
-With award-winning features and daily premium market commentary with industry pros, NinjaTrader equips you with the tools you need to embark on your trading journey.
+With award-winning features and daily market commentary with industry pros, NinjaTrader equips you with the tools you need to embark on your trading journey.

 Frequently Asked Questions About Silver Futures